Are you one click away from starting your Google AdWords campaign to generate real estate leads?

 - Skipping retargeting campaigns which reduce your ad spend (source)

-Whether or not Google AdWords works for you depends on your individual sales goals and your monthly budget.
+Whether or not Google AdWords works depends on your individual sales goals and monthly budget.

-If you need to make $45,000 in commission per month, but you only have a budget for Google Ads of $300 as a real estate agent, you won’t get enough leads to close two sales provided you have a 27% average closing rate.
+If you need to make $45,000 in monthly commission but only have a budget for Google Ads of $300 as a real estate agent, you won’t get enough leads to close two sales provided you have a 27% average closing rate.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.